Community Leadership Program

 Active class member participation ensures a rich experience for the individual as well as for the group.
 For that reason, participants are held to a strict attendance policy.
 A program schedule will be provided to those who are nominated for the program, so they may ensure they are able to participate.
 To receive the most benefit from the class experience and to fully complete program expectations, participants should expect a significant time commitment over the nine-month program.
 Class members will participate in*:

-Watch a video highlighting the Community Leadership Program experience.
+Watch this video highlighting the Community Leadership Program experience.

-The Community Leadership Program is generously supported by Drake University Graduate & Professional Programs.
+The Community Leadership Program is generously supported by:

 Participation in the Community Leadership Program has re-energized me and my work in using philanthropy and community engagement as tools to solve our community's most pressing challenges.
 As a Class, we learned together, encouraged each other, challenged the status quo, mourned personal losses, celebrated new chapters, shared in civil dialogue, and committed to creating a Greater Des Moines that provides incredible quality of life for ALL!